-Costs for Maintenance Projects: in 2023, the District is planning to replace certain sewer lines for an estimated cost of \$814,000.
+Costs for Maintenance Projects: in 2024 to 2028, the District is planning to replace certain sewer lines and manholes for an estimated cost of \$995,000.

-Costs for Capacity Deficiencies: in 2024, the District has budgeted to replace certain sewer pipes with larger pipes to increase the line's capacity for an estimated cost of \$2,818,000.
-In 2027, the District has budgeted to upgrade certain lines for an estimated cost of \$1,982,000.
+Costs for Capacity Deficiencies: in 2024 to 2028, the District has budgeted to replace certain sewer pipes with larger pipes to increase the line's capacity for an estimated cost of \$9,924,000.

-Costs for Collection Line Maintenance: in 2023, the District has budgeted \$1,200,000 for pipelining and for manhole rehabilitation projects.
-This budget amount is a combination of the 2022 unspent budget and 2023 budget.
-The District has budgeted \$600,000 a year for the years 2024 through 2027 for pipe-lining and manhole rehabilitation projects.
+Costs for Collection Line Maintenance: in 2024, the District has budgeted \$800,000 for pipelining and for manhole rehabilitation projects.
+The District has budgeted an average of \$850,000 a year for the years 2024 through 2028 for pipe-lining and manhole rehabilitation projects.

-Costs for Treatment Plant Capital: In next the five years, the District anticipates paying about \$2,460,000 for the District's proportional share of the treatment plant capital upgrades.
+Costs for Treatment Plant Capital: In next the five years, the District anticipates paying about \$2,880,000 for the District's proportional share of the treatment plant capital upgrades.
 The capital upgrades will not increase the capacity of the treatment plant.